imp-nix/imp.gits/README.md

 # imp.gitbits

-Declarative repository composition for Nix projects.
+Multi-repo workspace composition for Nix projects.

-Mix files from multiple git repositories into a single project with fine-grained path control, while maintaining the ability to sync (push/pull) with source remotes.
+Mix files from multiple git repositories into a single workspace directory, with each repo maintaining its own history and the ability to push/pull independently.

 ## The Problem

-Git submodules require self-contained nested directories.
+Git submodules and subtrees require files from external repos to live in dedicated subdirectories.
 You can't:

-- Place files from repo A at `lib/formatters/` and repo B at `lib/validators/`
+- Mix files from repo A and repo B at the same directory level
-- Freely mix files from multiple repos within the same directory tree
+- Have `lint/` from one repo and `src/` from another both at the workspace root
-- Easily keep changes in sync with upstream when files are reorganized
+- Easily sync changes bidirectionally while files are interleaved

 ## The Solution

-`imp.gitbits` uses git subtree under the hood but provides:
+`imp.gitbits` uses multiple git repositories sharing a single working directory:

-- Declarative Nix configuration
-- Arbitrary source→destination path mappings
-- Conflict detection before operations
-- Generated shell scripts for init/pull/push/status
+- Each "injected" repo has its `.git` stored in `.gitbits/<name>.git`
+- Uses `GIT_DIR` + `GIT_WORK_TREE` for operations on each repo
+- Main repo's `.gitignore` excludes paths owned by injections
+- Each injection uses sparse-checkout to only track its owned paths
+- Full git history preserved in each repo

 ## Usage